 Explanation Part A - All kaimahi These sections apply to all existing and new kaimahi covered by this agreement.
 Where a specific provision is different in a particular division, this is explained within these sections with reference to the applicable schedule.
-Part B - Academic kaimahi Academic specific provision is different in a particular division, this is explained within these sections within these sections within these sections within the section of the control o Part C - Allied kaimahi Allied divisions covered by this agreement.
-Where a specific provision is different in a particular division Part D - Division Schedules This comprises specific provisions, contained in schedules, that existed prior to this collective agreement coming into force and remain in force.
-Kaimahi will continue to be covered by this collective agreement and the specific pro contained in the schedules, which applied to them prior to this collective agreement coming into force.
+Part B - Academic kaimahi These sections apply to all existing and new academic kaimahi covered by this agreement.
+Where a specific provision is different in a particular division, this is explained within these sections with reference to the applicable schedule.
+Part C - Allied kaimahi These sections apply to all existing and new allied kaimahi based at the MIT, Otago and UCOL divisions covered by this agreement.
+Where a specific provision is different in a particular division, this is explained within these sections with reference to the applicable schedule.
+Part D - Division Schedules This comprises specific provisions, contained in schedules, that existed prior to this collective agreement coming into force and remain in force.
+Kaimahi will continue to be covered by this collective agreement and the specific provisions contained in the schedules, which applied to them prior to this collective agreement coming into force.
 Part E - Signatories This comprises the signatories to all five parts of this collective agreement.